Jayde Adams: Career

 During August 2020, and because of the pandemic, Adams hosted and organised 3 comedy shows with Al Murray at The Clapham Grand for a charity benefit titled Save Live Comedy.
 The show was named after a hashtag that went viral in July 2020 when The Live Comedy Association found that 77.8% of live comedy venues across the UK are currently fearful of having to shut down within the next year, in the aftermath of the coronavirus pandemic and lockdown measures.

-It featured over 50 comedians from the UK comedy scene including; James Acaster, Joe Lycett, Nish Kumar, Aisling Bea, Mawaan Rizwan, Dane Baptiste, Kerry Godliman, Ed Gamble, and Shaparak Khorsandi.
+It featured over 50 comedians from the UK comedy scene, including; James Acaster, Joe Lycett, Nish Kumar, Aisling Bea, Mawaan Rizwan, Dane Baptiste, Kerry Godliman, Ed Gamble, and Shaparak Khorsandi.
 Each show was over 3 hours long and broadcast to an audience at home on Zoom.
-Most performers had not performed on a stage for over 6 months, Shaparak Khorsandi was so emotional she was initially unable to talk.
-The 3 shows raised over £20,000, which was split between the comedians' favourite comedy venues.
+The three shows raised over £20,000, which was split between the comedians' favourite comedy venues.

 In September 2020, Adams hosted the first episode of BBC Three's Stand Up for Live Comedy filmed in Bristol, with guests Lauren Pattison, Mo Omar and Tom Lucy.

 Adams appeared in Richard Osman's House of Games, alongside Scott Mills, Rufus Hound and Josie D'Arby.

-In April 2020, Adams appeared in the pilot of Alma's Not Normal before appearing in the full series that was aired between September and October 2021.
+In April 2020, Adams appeared in the pilot of Alma's Not Normal before appearing in the two series that aired in 2021 and 2024.

 In August 2022, Adams was announced to be competing in the twentieth series of Strictly Come Dancing.
-Her professional partner is Karen Hauer.
+Her professional partner was Karen Hauer.
 They were eliminated from the competition in week 5.

-In 2023 she filmed her own co-created comedy Ruby Speaking for ITVX, set in a South Bristol call centre, in which she plays the eponymous Ruby.
+In 2023, she filmed her own co-created comedy Ruby Speaking for ITVX, set in a South Bristol call centre, in which she plays the eponymous Ruby.
+It was cancelled after one series.